astronomer/docs/astro/first-DAG-cli.md

 - An Astro account.
 To start an Astro trial, see [Start a trial](trial.md).
 - The latest version of the [the Astro CLI](cli/overview.md).

-Although it's not required for this tutorial, Astronomer also recommends installing a supported container engine for testing your DAGs locally and deploying more complex project changes to Astro.
-The following container engines are supported with the Astro CLI:
+Although it's not required for this tutorial, the following container engines are supported with the Astro CLI and required to run Airflow locally:

 - [Docker Desktop](https://docs.docker.com/get-docker/) (Recommended).
 - [Podman](https://podman.io/).
 See [Run the Astro CLI using Podman](cli/configure-cli.md#run-the-astro-cli-using-podman).